MITHRADEVIK3009/Core_course_Project/airpulse-main/airpulse-main/README.md

 ## Overview

-**AirPulse** is a hybrid system designed to collect, process, and analyze real-time environmental and physiological data.
-The platform uses edge-computing principles to locally process data using **EdgeFrame logic** and adaptively model environmental conditions using **Forgetful Forest**.
+AirPulse is a hybrid system designed to collect, process, and analyze real-time environmental and physiological data.
+The platform uses edge-computing principles to locally process data using EdgeFrame logic and adaptively model environmental conditions using Forgetful Forest.
 Data is selectively transmitted to the cloud for analytics, alerts, and visualization.

 ---